mattaq31/recognition-forge/README.md

 Our task was to develop a system that can improve the quality of these recognitions, such that they are impactful to their recipients.
 This is a novel task for which we found no previous work.

 ### Classifier
 We experimented with a number of different text embeddings, such as `doc2vec`, as well as a number of transfer learning approaches, using external datasets.
-We implement an exhaustive search through feature combinations and achieve a 76% classification accuracy when compared to domain-expert ratings, using a fully-connected deep architecure.
+We implemented an exhaustive search through feature combinations and achieved a 76% classification accuracy when compared to domain-expert ratings, using a fully-connected deep architecture.

 ### Recommender
 In order to recommend changes to a recognition, we use a generative approach that has as input a snippet of a recognition, and is trained to predict text as output that will improve the classification score of the recognition in question.
 Our baseline generative model is a character-level LSTM, which empirically produces well-formatted, but largely general and non-specific text.
 Our more advanced model, a Skip-Thoughts model, while producing less-legible text, has better semantic relationships to the input text.
 This  is useful for us, as we use this text to suggest *topics* for a user to include in the recognition to improve its rating.